 (You're reading all posts by Killian Bell) Killian Bell is a freelance writer based in the UK.
-He has an interest in all things tech and also writes for TechnoBuffalo.
+He has an interest in all things tech, but most enjoys covering Apple, anything mobile, and gaming.
 You can follow him on Twitter via @killianbell, or through his website.

 About Killian Bell

 Just as expected, Apple has today added a cheaper 8GB model to its iPhone 5c lineup.
 The handset is available to order now from a number of European carriers, and via European Apple Online Stores, where it can be purchased for £429 ($714) off-contract.

 Apple is expected to give potential iPhone 5c customers a cheaper option tomorrow with the launch of a new 8GB model.
 Leaked documents from O2 Germany have confirmed the existence of the device and its launch date, while two carriers in the U.K. have reportedly already received their first deliveries.

 Asphalt 8: Airborne for iOS has become the first mobile title to adopt Twitch in-game streaming.
 The feature allows players to beam their gameplay to Twitch viewers all over the world, and all that’s required is an iPhone, iPod touch, or iPad.

 To celebrate the update, developer Gameloft is live-streaming the game for 24 hours.